ddd-crew/como-prep-canvas/README.md

   - Changing team structure

 ### Participants (Names & Roles)
 A clear list of participants is fundamental for a successful workshop.
 It sometimes is not enough to simply list names; you also want to understand their roles and why they are being invited.
-The participant list should include not only those who need a solution but also individuals with specialized knowledge or expertise and, crucially, anyone with the authority to make decisions.
+The participant list should include not only those who need a solution but also individuals with specialized knowledge or expertise and, crucially, anyone with the authority to make decisions (in case they need to be taken).

+*This section is an extension of [Participants](#44-participants) and can be used as replacement if needed*

 **Why it matters:**
 Knowing who is in the room can be critical because it ensures you have the right mix of perspectives and knowledge to address the problem effectively.
 A well-curated participant list balances the group with both questioners and experts, which prevents the facilitator from becoming the sole source of inquiry.
 This strategic selection enhances collaboration, ensures all relevant issues are addressed, and maximizes the workshop's impact by involving those who can drive outcomes and implement changes.
 Having a clear list also makes it easier to communicate with participants and manage logistics.